smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 How to Program and Apply a Data Analytics Function
 ================================================================

-Step 4: apply fogfunction1 to do some customized data analytics
+Step 4: apply fogfunction to do some customized data analytics

-please change the code at "/application/operator/alert" to do some simple analysis, for example, generate an alert message when the speed of vehile is greater than some threshold.
+please change the template code at "/application/template/NGSILD" to do some simple analysis,

 How to Push the Generated Result back to the NGSI-LD broker